bitsandpixel/JavaConcepts/README.md

 ## General Information

 ```
- A Project where I try to explain as much as I can about Java(Personal storage of concepts for myself and
+ A Project where I try to include as much as I can about Java(Personal storage of concepts for myself and
  anyone who finds it)

  Each of the "Demo code" I have provided is at an elementary level along with developer comments and an explanation